akankshashriv/jekyll-TeXt-theme/_posts/Draft/Machine Learning : A Brief History.md

 In this series of posts, I will explore the theory and applications of machine learning from a historical lens.
 I have often found myself intrigued by how the current state-of-the-art algorithms came to be and how the field evolved.
-This lead me to
+It's also a good idea to understand the evolution of a field in order to develop a solid theoretical foundation

 As such,